Simplify Project Controlling with the KISS Principle in MOCO

 Utilization by team member, bottlenecks identifiable early.

-Don't underestimate which projects take place at what time.
-To plan resources realistically, capacity planning helps you.
+Don't underestimate which projects take place at which time.
+To realistically plan resources, capacity planning helps you.

 MOCO helps you plan your projects future-proof:

 Rough planning means: An 8-hour day is planned with 6 to 7 hours – the rest remains as buffer.
-For small tasks, spontaneous meetings, or simply to continue working on the project flexibly.
+For small tasks, spontaneous meetings, or simply to continue working flexibly on the project.
 The fine distribution?
 It can safely be the responsibility of the employees.
 Because they know best how to use their time sensibly.
-Find 6 more tips for stress-free resource planning in this blog post.
+Find 6 more tips for stress-free resource planning in this blog post

 💡 MOCO Tip